 Although patients are disappointed they can’t eat these foods without symptoms, I do tell them that they can get away with eating these fruits or vegetables cooked.
 For example, most of the patients can eat an apple or cherry pie without a problem.
 The cooking process breaks down this protein easily and the protein is no longer allergenic.
 It is important to differentiate the Oral Allergy Syndrome from a more severe type of allergy.
 I can do this in my office by ordering a special new allergy component test that breaks down the different proteins to see which the dangerous and safer ones are.

 Another interesting cross-reaction, but this time to grass pollen, is wheat.
 Again, this pollen and this food share some homologous (genetic) proteins that can make someone react to eating wheat products, such as rye bread, during the grass pollen season.
 Peanuts also cross-react with grass pollen, but many times this shows up more frequently on allergy testing than in real life.
-I mention this because sometimes I have patients come to me with their parents who are told their child is allergic to peanut, but they have consumed peanut without a reaction.
-Certain proteins in the grass pollen also cross-react with the peanut proteins and in essence, gives a false positive.
+I mention this because sometimes I have patients come to me with their parents who are told their child is allergic to peanuts, but they have consumed peanuts without a reaction.
+Certain proteins in the grass pollen also cross-react with the peanut proteins and in essence, give a false positive.
 This can be very important to differentiate, as a child doesn’t want to be under all the restrictions of a true peanut allergy patient.
-Again, special allergy testing can identify the true peanut allergic patients from less dangerous reactions.
+Again, special allergy testing can identify true peanut-allergic patients from less dangerous reactions.

 Dr. Dean Mitchell